 Let's start by calculating the age standard deviation on R for a group of respondents in an Excel dataset.

-You can follow me along by downloading the Excel dataset used in this lesson HERE.
-To import an Excel dataset in RStudio, navigate to File → Import Dataset → From Excel and select the file with the extension .xlsx downloaded above.
+You can follow along by downloading the Standard-Deviation-on-R.xlsx file from the sidebar.
+Once downloaded, import the Excel dataset in RStudio by navigating to File → Import Dataset → From Excel and selecting the downloaded file.

 Our sample Excel dataset contains two columns: age and weight as seen in the following picture.

-Sample Excel dataset for standard deviation on R analysis.
-Source: uedufy.com
+Sample Excel dataset with Age and Weight columns for standard deviation analysis in R

 To find the standard deviation in R for the age subset in the imported Excel dataset, type in the RStudio console: